86Box/probing-tools/acpi/README.md

 Usage
 -----
-Run `ACPI` on a system with an Intel PIIX4, SMSC SLC90E66 or VIA VT82C586/596/686 southbridge.
+Run `ACPI.EXE` on a system with an Intel PIIX4, SMSC SLC90E66 or VIA VT82C586/596/686 southbridge.
 Follow the on-screen prompts.

 Building
 --------